Hacking-Lab/misp-docker-image/README.md

 User: `admin@misp-lab.com`
 Password: `compass`

-The compass for all other users is also `compass`.
+The password for all other users is also `compass`.
 For example:
 User: `investigator@misp-labX.com`
 Password: `compass`